9 Higher Ed Digital Marketing Objectives for 2020

 “Hey Alexa”, “Siri”, “Google”… no other phrases have been integrated into our natural, everyday language so quickly.
 According to eMarketer, the number of US smart speaker users will rise at a compound annual growth rate (CAGR) of 47.9% between 2016 and 2020, from 16.0 million to 76.5 million.

-In 2019, voice search will become a critical part of universities’ SEO strategies, as schools master the investigation of phrases users are asking through search and structure content on their websites to answer these questions.
+Voice search will continue to become a critical part of universities’ SEO strategies, as schools master the investigation of phrases users are asking through search and structure content on their websites to answer these questions.

 We're thinking about the person traveling in their car who asks Google when our open house is taking place.
 We want them to be able to sign up using only voice commands.
-We might not get there in 2019, but it needs to be part of our thought process.
+It needs to be part of our thought process.
 As Universities are a place where the world looks for answers, we need to be the ones to provide them, both in research journals and in screenless search.

 Bonus: here’s a great tool from Google to help you test your structured data.